Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Normalizing Flows

 Once the parameters $\hat{\Phi}$ have been estimated from the data, the approximated target distribution can be sampled by applying the generative map $\bf g$ to samples obtained from the base PDF.
 The normalizing direction $\bf f$ can instead be used to perform density evaluation by transforming the new data of interest into sample generated by the base PDF, which is easier to evaluate.

-Beside being invertible, the map $\bf g$ should satisfy the following properties: \begin{itemize} \item it should be sufficiently expressive to appropriately model the target distribution; \item it should be computationally efficient, that means that both $\mathbf{f}$ (for training, that means computing the likelihood) and $\mathbf{g}$ (for generating samples), as well as their Jacobian determinants must be easily calculable. \end{itemize}
+Beside being invertible, the map $\bf g$ should satisfy the following properties: \begin{itemize} \item It should be sufficiently expressive to appropriately model the target distribution; \item It should be computationally efficient, meaning that both $\mathbf{f}$ (for training, this means computing the likelihood) and $\mathbf{g}$ (for generating samples), as well as their Jacobian determinants, must be easily calculable. \end{itemize}

 The composition of invertible bijective functions is also an invertible bijective function.
-Thus, $\mathbf{g}$ can be generalized to a set of $N_{t}$ transformations as $\mathbf{g}=g_{N_{t}}\circ g_{N_{t}-1}\circ ...g_1$ with inverse $\mathbf{f}=f_1\circ ... f_{N_{t}-1} \circ f_{N_{t}}$ and $\det \mathrm{J}_{f}=\prod_{n=1}^{N_{t}}\det \mathrm{J} _{f_n}$, where each $\mathbf{f}_n$ depends on a $y_n$ intermediate random variable.
-This is a standard strategy to increase the flexibility of the overall transformation.
+Thus, $\mathbf{g}$ can be generalized to a set of $N_{t}$ transformations as $\mathbf{g}=g_{N_{t}}\circ g_{N_{t}-1}\circ ...g_1$ with inverse $\mathbf{f}=f_1\circ ... f_{N_{t}-1} \circ f_{N_{t}}$ and $\det \mathrm{J}_{f}=\prod_{n=1}^{N_{t}}\det \mathrm{J} _{f_n}$, where each $f_n = g_{n}^{-1}$ depends on a $y_n$ intermediate random variable.
+This is a standard strategy to increase the flexibility of the overall~transformation.